univec-ai/postvec/web/docs/install/upgrade.md

 ---
 title: Upgrade
-description: Coordinating package files, PostgreSQL restart, and ALTER EXTENSION.
+description: Coordinating package files, PostgreSQL restart and ALTER EXTENSION.
 ---

 # Upgrade

-Two lifecycles, one maintenance window:
+Two lifecycles share one maintenance window:

 1. New files (`postvec.so`, control, upgrade SQL).
 2. `ALTER EXTENSION postvec UPDATE` in **every** database that has it.